Last updated on November 14th, 2022

 Stop for a cup of Turkish coffee or homemade goodies at Ornament Express cafe or Cafe Tatin.
 They have big menus, very interesting decor, and an extremely pleasant vibe.
 Walk along the river towards Antioch basilica and observe how people live.

-Jvari monastery on the mountain over Mtskheta offers a famous view of the confluence of two rivers, first capital, and surrounding area.
+Jvari monastery on the mountain over Mtskheta offers a famous view of the confluence of two rivers, the first capital, and the surrounding area.
 Here, from May to September, it becomes very crowded.
 So the best time to visit is early in the morning or later in the day for the sunset.

 TIP: Do not go by cab, better hire a driver or rent a car and visit Mtskheta when traveling to one of the wineries or Military Road.
 Even though it seems that the monastery and city are located not far from each other, in reality, there is no straight road connecting these two places.
 Because of a lot of detours, you will spend more money on a cab.
 The driver will not tell you any history or stop along the way.

 Try Wine in One of The Best Wineries in Georgia

 Georgia is known for its winemaking traditions.
 In this country, you can taste wine made from different types of grapes and not spend a lot of money.
 In fact, you don’t really need to go to a wine factory to understand what real Georgian wines taste like.

 Even small wineries located in ordinary village houses make wines on a regular basis.
 Most of the large factories and smaller family-owned wineries can be visited.
 Taste wines or other beverages as well as get acquainted with the process of their production.